ebo-arcadia/angular-jwt-auth/README.md

 - how to enable user to access protected resources only when authenticated?
 - how to add dynamic navigation bar to the web app?
 - how to use browser session storage to manage token and user info?
+- how to create forms using template-driven techniques?
+- how to create forms using model-driven forms techniques?
+- what are the differences between template-driven and model-driven techniques?
+Pros and cons using each?

 ## for back end
 - how is the flow of authentication and authorization accomplished?